mmjulkowska/Salt_NV_RootApp/README.md

 The manuscript is currently undergoing a review process.
 The App was build to allow interactive exploration of the natural variation in Root System Architecture of Arabidopsis thaliana.

-The App can be either accessed [here](http://genseq-h0.science.uva.nl/shiny/Salt_NV_Root/) or run locally from your device.
+The App can be either accessed [here](http://genseq-h0.science.uva.nl/shiny/Salt_NV_Root/) or run locally from your device by typing the following command in your R window:

-To do this please open R and type in the following command:

 `library(shiny)`